elixir-lang/elixir/README.md

     % This works
     my_function(1, 2)

 Another cool extension Elixir adds to functions is the easy generation of anonymous functions.
-For instance, suppose you a list of cars and you want to get their names.
+For instance, suppose you have a list of cars and you want to get their names.
 A way to do that would be:

     cars.map -> (c) c.name